JabRef/jabref/docs/adr/0019-keep-study-as-a-dto.md

 * Good, because no need for database and query entries
 * Bad, because custom de-/serializers for fetchers and complex queries needed
 * Bad, because harder to maintain than using "vanilla" jackson de-/serialization
-* Bad, because makes the GUI implementation harder as study becomes a logic component instead of a simple data component
 * … <!-- numbers of pros and cons can vary -->